"The plan was — 20s: make money; 30s: have family; and 40s: run for something and do politics."

 "You change the stats by funding people."

 In June 2020, when Alexis Ohanian stepped down from Reddit's board and urged the company to name a Black replacement, Reddit chose Seibel.
 He became the first Black board member in Reddit's history.
-Nobody was surprised.
-He'd spent 14 years proving that the standard and the mission weren't in conflict.
+He served through the company's 2023 API blow-up, the moderator strike, and the 2024 IPO, a board tenure that overlapped the most operationally chaotic stretch in Reddit's history.
+He has spoken almost nothing about it publicly.
+The board work, like everything else, was something he did, not something he narrated.

 Five Lessons and a Life Plan